This post may contain affiliate links. Please see my disclosure policy.

 To make the peaks, dip a clean hand into the bowl to coat your fingers with meringue.
 Press your fingers against the meringue on the pie, and then pull away to form peaks and curls.
 Repeat as you work your way around the pie.

 For perfectly toasted meringue, use a kitchen blow torch to lightly torch the peaks and curls, rotating the pie as you work.
-Refrigerate the pie until you’re ready to serve (meringue can be added 3 to 4 hours before serving).
+Refrigerate the pie until you’re ready to serve.
 It’s easy to see why this stunning cranberry pie is a holiday favorite!

 - Prep Time: 1 hour